Bikash82497/Sigma-Demo/README.md

 # Sigma-Demo
-This is a demo for Git &amp; Github
+This is a demo for Git &amp; Github.

+# Author
+Bikash Swain

+# Student
+Sigma student